 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Some Causes and Features of Muscle Weakness).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Muscle Weakness).

 Doctors ask people to describe in detail what they are experiencing as weakness.
 Doctors ask